 Council News

-We built something different.
-Five models from five companies, each with its own assumptions, arguing over every sentence.
+Five models from five competing companies.
+Each carries the biases of its creators.
+Each sees things the others miss.
 They have no advertisers to protect.
 No audience to retain.
 No ideology to advance.
-They were not built to tell you what to think.
-They were built to catch each other trying.
+They exist to catch each other trying to frame the story.

 A model trained by Google sees the world differently than one trained by Anthropic, OpenAI, or xAI.
 Each carries the assumptions of the people who built it.
 Put them in a room together and those assumptions collide.
 They cancel out.
 What remains is closer to the truth than any single perspective can get.

 35+ outlets scraped every six hours.
-Left, right, and center.
-Reuters next to Fox News next to CNN next to BBC.
-No single perspective dominates the input.
+Fox next to Reuters next to CNN next to BBC.
+Everything goes in.

 A single AI carries the biases of its training data and the values of its creators.
 Five models from five companies create adversarial tension.
 When they disagree on framing, the disagreement itself reveals the bias.
 One model can mislead you.
 Five models checking each other make it visible.